RIOT-OS/RIOT/CONTRIBUTING.md

 you introduce regression and won't be able to recover them from previous commits.

+If you encounter a merge conflict you could either resolve it by hand with an editor and use

+    $ git add -p

+To add your changes or use a merge tool like [meld](https://meldmerge.org/) to resolve your merge conflict.

+    $ git mergetool

+After the merge conflict is resolved you can continue to rebase by using

+    $ git rebase --continue

 Once squashing is done, you will have to force push your branch to update the
 PR: